Get the latest from TODAY

 It’s time to stop being fat phobic and learn about the healthy sources of fat: Include nuts, seeds, avocado and oils as your fat sources and read labels to help you avoid harmful trans fats and limit saturated fats.

-People that live the Mediterranean lifestyle cook with deep, rich olive oils and they add nuts to salads.
+People who live the Mediterranean lifestyle cook with deep, rich olive oils and they add nuts to salads.
 Try a few avocado slices on your next turkey sandwich or spread mashed avocado on your toast with eggs instead of butter.

 It's important to note that these foods are high in calories, and following the Mediterranean lifestyle means eating them in moderation.